 Garry cared for his wife Drena who was diagnosed with a semantic variant of FTD in 2009 and passed away in 2021.
 Garry is committed to the belief that carer support groups are beneficial for carers and will ultimately save the community money and resources by reducing the need for medical contact and support.

 He is a jeweller and diamond expert with two suburban Melbourne stores.
 He originally graduated as a geologist and is actively involved in diamond cut research with a team of leading scientists and engineers from Russia and India.
-Garry’s experience on boards has mainly been with the gemmological Association of Australia where he has held state and national positions.
+Garry’s experience on boards has mainly been with the gem and jewellery industry in Australia and overseas.

 Dr Amy Brodtmann MBBS FRACP PhD

 Amy is Co-Division Head of Behavioural Neuroscience and NHMRC Clinical Career Development Fellow at the Florey Institute for Neuroscience and Mental Health in Melbourne, Australia.
 She is a stroke and cognitive neurologist at Austin Health and Director of the Eastern Cognitive Disorders Clinic.

 Her research focuses on imaging correlates of cognitive decline in stroke, post-stroke behavioural syndromes, and the diagnosis and management of focal onset dementias.
 She has received many awards and grants for her work in stroke and dementia, including Project grants and both NHMRC Post-Graduate and Post-Doctorate Fellowships.
 She sits on the editorial boards of Neurology and the International Journal of Stroke, the Dementia Research Grants board of Alzheimer’s Australia Victoria, is an inaugural member of the Wicking Strategic Review Panel, and a founding member of the Australian Frontotemporal Dementia Association.